 2. You need to choose the right foods to help repair and rebuild tired muscles.

 If you’re headed home to have dinner after working out, you don’t need a snack.
-If you’re right in the middle of your day, grab one of our delicious South Beach Snacks > A South Beach shake, snack bar, Greek yogurt, banana and spinach all provide powerful nutrients to help repair our bodies after a strenuous workout.
+If you’re right in the middle of your day, grab one of our delicious South Beach Snacks! > A South Beach shake, snack bar, Greek yogurt, banana and spinach all provide powerful nutrients to help repair our bodies after a strenuous workout.
 According to Eat Right, timing your nutritional intake after a workout is vital to repair and rebuild tired muscles.
 One of those people who don’t seem to have much of an appetite after a workout?
-Try something smaller like a hard-boiled egg, a glass of milk (which also helps you rehydrate) or our Sea Salt-Kissed Nuts.
+Try something smaller like a hard-boiled egg, a glass of milk (which also helps you rehydrate) or some nuts.

 3. Don’t run on empty.